People say that buying a water filter without a water test is like baking a cake without a recipe.

 by Gene Franks

-A good water analysis can alert you to serious problems you didn’t know you had–like an elevated level of arsenic or chromium–or it can give you assurance that your water does not have hidden contaminants that can damage your health.
+A good water analysis can also alert you to serious problems you didn’t know you had–like an elevated level of arsenic or chromium–or it can give you assurance that your water does not have hidden contaminants that can damage your health.
 If the water you drink every day has a dangerous amount of lead or pesticides, you definitely want to know it, but it is equally valuable to know that your water is not contaminated.

-In fact, I believe that the great value of a water test is not necessarily finding out what’s bad about your water but specifically what is good about it.
+In fact, the great value of a water test is not necessarily finding out what’s bad about your water but specifically what is good about it.
 When a good test shows that your water is safe and wholesome, the test is well worth the price for the reassurance it gives that you.

 Please visit the Pure Water Products website to learn more about our National Testing Laboratories water test kits.